 "We've got contingency plans.
 Heaven forbid we should need them.
-We're hopeful they're things that we don't need to use," Bernstein said.
+We're hopeful they're things that we don't need to use."

-Despite this, Bernstein sympathizes with UEFA and FIFA's decision to take the tournament to a part of Europe renowned for having problems in dealing with racism.
+Despite this, Bernstein sympathises with Uefa and Fifa's decision to take the tournament to a part of Europe renowned for having problems in dealing with racism.